memories.sh logomemories.sh

 The MCP server exposes:

-• 7 tools — for reading, writing, searching, and managing memories
+• 9 hosted core tools on https://memories.sh/api/mcp for reading, writing, searching, and managing memories

 • 3 resources — for accessing rules, recent memories, and project-specific data

-See the Tools Reference and Resources Reference for complete documentation.
+See the Tools Reference, Resources Reference, and Tenant Routing for complete documentation.